Significant World Writers

 Assignments & Assessment

-- class performance (51%, 17 daily grades of 3% each).
-Daily performance grades will be determined by quiz grades and participation.
-These performance grades will take the place of traditional exams, measuring students' familiarity with the assigned texts every step along the way.
-To prepare to succeed, read closely, refer to the points for reflection as you go, and fill your books with marginalia.
+- class performance (51%, 17 daily grades of 3 pts each).
+Daily performance grades are determined by quiz grades and participation.
+Daily performance grades measure students' familiarity with the assigned texts each step along the way.
+To succeed, read closely, refer to the points for reflection as you go, and generate marginal comments in your books.
+Do not use a laptop or cell phone.

-- quizzes: each quiz (10-15 questions) will be worth up to two points.
-These quizzes will measure how closely you read, so do not wait till exhausted to crack your book, and definitely do not rely on SparksNotes or other sites that summarize the plot.
-Objective quizzes will contain questions which you will answer in 7-10 minutes.
+- quizzes: each quiz (15 questions) will usually be worth up to 2 points.
+These quizzes will measure how closely you read, so do not wait till exhausted to crack your book, and definitely do not rely on summaries generated by A.I., etc. Objective quizzes will contain questions you will answer in 7-10 minutes.
 Quizzes may draw from the current day's readings, as well as the previous class session's readings and discussion.

 - participation: on a day governed by class discussion (there will be many), students will actively demonstrate their knowledge of assigned texts by the quality and frequency of their contributions: